Alaka Das: A Pioneer Artist of Classical Music in Bangladesh

 The number of participation in concerts is reduced now, even though now her repertoire consists of more bhajans and shorter performances than hours of delineating a khayal.
 How she reaches the notes is as important as the notes themselves.
 And with her gharana’s sufi and kirtankaar influence (the lyrics are inspired by a variety of Sufi and Hindu poets), when she enunciates a swara, the feeling is that of being in a temple.
 Her music has a heightened level of devotion and took a listener into a different world, one where God exists.

 Alaka Das was born into an esteemed musical family of Cumilla, Bangladesh, in 1945.
-Her father, Pandit Surendra Narayan Das, was a renowned artist of classical music.
-He was a disciple of great Ustaad Alauddin Khan, Dr. Jamini Nath Ganguly, Pandit Giriza Shankar Chakroborty and Sree Maharaja Brazendra Kishore Roy Chowdhury.
+Her father, Pundit Surendra Narayan Das, was a renowned artist of classical music.
+He was a disciple of great Ustaad Alauddin Khan, Dr. Jamini Nath Ganguly, Pundit Giriza Shankar Chakroborty and Sree Maharaja Brazendra Kishore Roy Chowdhury.

 At the age of 18, she was accepted as a music artiste in state owned Dhaka Radio (former Radio Pakistan).
 It was 1963.
 For a classical musician, there could have been no better place than Dhaka during the 1960s.
 In 1968, she enlisted herself in state owned TV channel Bangladesh Television as a classical music artiste.